Application Periods & Deadlines

 *If you have foreign transcripts, please read our information on how to have your

-- Printout of TEAS V transcript with an Adjusted Individual Total score of 62 or higher
+- Printout of current TEAS transcript with an Adjusted Individual Total score of 62

 - Documentation of all applicable criteria for awarding points.

 Be aware that unofficial transcripts and photocopies of diplomas are not acceptable, and incomplete applications will not be considered in the selection process.
 If you are accepted into the program, the college’s Records Office will also require transcripts.